VIDIUN/pakhshkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 ### Set Your Preferred Streaming Protocol

-The Kaltura Receiver SDK allows you to choose which streaming protocol you prefer to play.
+The Vidiun Receiver SDK allows you to choose which streaming protocol you prefer to play.
 By default, the receiver will first attempt to play first with HLS, then with DASH, and finally mp4.
 If you wish to change this priority you can just configure this order differently as follows:

 ```html
 <!DOCTYPE html>